The Office of Health Equity’s work takes place within the context of the Robert Wood Johnson Foundation’s definition of health equity:

 Entrenched inequities exist within systems and continue to affect people’s abilities to have a “fair and just opportunity to be as healthy as possible.”
 Dell Med’s ongoing work in this area addresses contributors to health within this larger context, while upholding racial equity as a foundational principle.

 Health Equity Strategic Map

-The Health Equity Strategic Map depicts the key elements of Dell Med’s three-year strategy to demonstrably and sustainably embed health equity as an operating principle in all areas of the organization in order to ensure achievement of its mission.
+The 2022-2024 Health Equity Strategic Map depicts the key elements of Dell Med’s strategy to demonstrably and sustainably prioritize health equity as an operating principle in all areas of the medical school.

-To lay the foundation for broader external-facing health equity work, the initial 12 months of the map’s implementation will focus on internal progress within the organization, with specific emphasis on advancing five priority tracks of work:
+To lay the foundation for broader external-facing health equity work, the next 12 to 18 months of the map’s implementation will focus on the following tracks of work:

-- Build partnership between Dell Medical School, Central Health and Ascension Seton
+- Creatively build working partnership among Dell Med, Central Health and Ascension Seton.

-- Adopt a health equity approach to research
+- Expand a health equity-informed approach to multidisciplinary research.

 The priorities, objectives and work outlined in the strategy require consistent alignment with Dell Med’s aspirational culture, and the strategic map will progress with staff, students and faculty participation from across the organization.